hennio/notehub-bash/README.md

         ~/notehub/cloud/journal (symlink this to synced folders eg dropbox/owncloud etc) ~/notehub/local/notes (for notes not to be trusted online and kept locally) ~/notehub/local/journal (for journals not to be trusted online and kept locally) ~/notehub/templates/ (for your templates.
-They are copied while creating a note/journal)
+They are copied to the apropriate folder while creating a note/journal)
+    3. Restart your shell

 DESCRIPTION